Her own knight and her own saviour: Celebrating Sharmila Tagore’s quiet feminism

 Sharmila Tagore’s multidimensional legacy of is more powerful and palpable than most of the actors of her time.
 Tagore became every woman she wanted to be while perfecting every aspect of acting.
 She thrived in spite of bucking many of Hindi film industry’s expectations from heroines and defied society’s unwritten rules not out of necessity but by choice.
 Tagore’s feminism wasn’t contrived or conscious – it was her natural way of being.

-It wasn’t a regular thing in the 1960s for a female actor to stay unchaperoned in a hotel during her early years in the industry, verbalise her convictions about her role to her directors, own her “perfect” figure on a Filmfare cover in a bikini, date a Muslim, live-in with him in her apartment much before their engagement, gift him his first Mercedes Benz, achieve cinematic milestones after marriage and children, lead the longest charge of the censor board, a UNICEF champion, become a begum and a matriarch – all this with consummate dignity and civility.
+It wasn’t a regular thing in the 1960s for a female actor to stay unchaperoned in a hotel during her early years in the industry, verbalise her convictions about her role to her directors, own her “perfect” figure on a Filmfare cover in a bikini, date a Muslim, live-in with him in her apartment much before their engagement, gift him his first Mercedes Benz, achieve cinematic milestones after marriage and children, lead the longest charge of the censor board, be a UNICEF champion, become a begum and a matriarch – all this with consummate dignity and civility.

 Mansoor Ali Khan Pataudi understood Tagore’s emotional language.
 Pataudi met Tagore when she was an actor and understood that it was impossible to pigeonhole her.
 By his own admission, Pataudi understood “the importance of work” from her, he told Simi Garewal in a television interview.
 When Pataudi succumbed to Idiopathic Pulmonary Fibrosis in 2011, Tagore really became the Begum.
 Though she was fragile, she demonstrated uncanny resilience and grit.
 At his funeral, she was a study in stoicism.
 Perhaps she knew that a woman can be her own fortress and does not need to make a public spectacle of her emotions to win.
 Since then, Tagore has been an able administrator and the axis around which both her Bengali bloodline and the royalty revolves.